briannorman/eli/README.md

 - Check that HTML/SCSS/JS files exist at the specified paths
 - For SCSS imports, ensure the `sass` package is installed (`npm install`)
 - Check the server console for detailed error messages about failed imports

+**Minified files not being generated**
+- Make sure the development server is running (file watcher only works when server is active)
+- Check the server console for the message: `[ELI] File watcher active - minified files will be auto-generated on save`
+- Verify you're saving files in variant folders (not at the project root, unless it's `shared.js`)
+- Minified files are automatically generated when you save any `.js`, `.html`, `.css`, or `.scss` file in a variant folder
+- Check the variant folder for `.min.js` files after saving - they should appear automatically
+- Look for console messages like `[ELI] File changed: ... - triggering minification` to verify the file watcher is working

 ## License